Last updated on May 28th, 2025 at 05:17 pm

 The answer really depends on you and your requirements.

-One thing to bear in mind is that on every coach there is going to be a side panel which means some seats will not have a whole window to themselves.
+One thing to bear in mind is that every coach has a side panel.
+This means some seats will not have a whole window to themselves.
+Hopefully, you don’t have to stay in these seats for the whole of your coach holiday.

 Now let’s look at the pros and cons for all the coach seats, starting at the front and working backwards.